jamescarr0/SimpleOS/README.md

 :white_check_mark: Implement paging using 4kb pages.

 :white_check_mark: Implement a disk driver to read from the disk.
 (ATA PIO Mode and LBA28)

+:white_check_mark: - Parse and tokenise an absolute path string